 Menopause is a natural shift in a woman’s hormone production and fertility, but it can cause uncomfortable, disruptive symptoms such as vaginal dryness and irritability.
-Board-certified gynecologist Cynthia McNally, MD, at Evergreen Integrative Gynecology in Vancouver, Washington, offers management for women going through menopause and supports the health changes that occur with the transition.
+Board-certified gynecologist Cynthia McNally, MD, at Evergreen Women's Health, PC. in Vancouver, Washington, offers management for women going through menopause and supports the health changes that occur with the transition.
 Call today, or make an appointment online, to receive excellent menopause support.

 Menopause typically begins in your late 40s or early 50s, but every woman is different.
 A menopause diagnosis occurs when you go 12 straight months without a period.
 During the perimenopausal period, which occurs in the years leading up to this fertility shift, your hormones go through many ebbs and flows.

 You may also experience menopause early due to surgical removal of the ovaries or cancer treatment.